cmorten/superdeno/README.md

 ---

-_**Now in maintenance mode:** [Deno has introduced Node and NPM compatability](https://docs.deno.com/runtime/fundamentals/node/), consider using [Supertest](https://www.npmjs.com/package/supertest) itself in
+_**Now in maintenance mode:** [Deno has introduced Node and NPM compatability](https://docs.deno.com/runtime/fundamentals/node/), consider using [SuperTest](https://www.npmjs.com/package/supertest) itself in
 Deno!_

 ```ts
 import supertest from "npm:supertest";
 ```

-Supertest not working for you?
+SuperTest not working for you?
 [Raise an issue on Deno](https://github.com/denoland/deno/issues) and keep reading for SuperDeno usage :tada:

 ---